For release 10:00 a.m. (EDT) Thursday, April 27, 2017 USDL-17-0477

 COLLEGE ENROLLMENT AND WORK ACTIVITY OF

-universities, the U.S. Bureau of Labor Statistics reported today.
+colleges or universities, the U.S. Bureau of Labor Statistics reported today.

-Recent high school graduates not enrolled in college in October 2012 were more likely than enrolled graduates to be working or looking for work (69.6 percent compared with 38.2 percent).
+Recent high school graduates not enrolled in college in October 2016 were about

+twice as likely as enrolled graduates to be working or looking for work

-Population Survey (CPS), a nationwide survey of about 60,000 households that provides
+Current Population Survey (CPS), a nationwide survey of about 60,000 households